SuperOfficeDocs/superoffice-docs/docs/onsite/crm-server/move.md

 > [!WARNING]
 > Do NOT run ejTermSetup.exe since you already have Service installed.

-2. Download and install **SuperOffice Web services / Netserver**, which is the second option when installing SuperOffice Web client.
+2. Download and install **SuperOffice Web services / NetServer**, which is the second option when installing SuperOffice Web client.
 This is used by Service to connect to the database.

 3. Stop the current Service and the eJournal schedule service running the old server.
 As an extra precaution, edit the config file in the program folder and type "frozen" on a separate line at the bottom.
 Service will stop working on the old site.